Buyers Guide

 Commanders

-Captain Rex: B – He’ll give you more options assuming you bought the 501st box, he’s a little squishy.
-Ask veteran players about how “fun” he used to be some time
+Captain Rex: A – He got somewhat stronger now that the 501st battle force is kinda busted.
+Ask veteran players about how “fun” he used to be some time.

-Commander Cody: A – The unit is better than his commands but he’s the better of the two unique non-Jedi commanders
+Commander Cody: A – The unit is better than his commands but Direct: Vehicle has gotten way better now that GAR has a couple really good options for heavies

 Operatives

-Crashed Escape Pod: B – This gives you R2 and 3PO who unfortunately don’t fit well into the faction right now BUT it also gives you some cool terrain
+Crashed Escape Pod: C – This gives you R2 and 3PO who unfortunately don’t fit well into the faction right now BUT it also gives you some cool terrain which is about worth the price anyway.

 Corps